 What can we learn about Old Babylonian society from Hammurabi's Code?

-Hypothesize Hammurabi's purpose in creating and distributing his "Code."
+Investigate Hammurabi's motives for creating and distributing his "Code."